Skip to content

 Here are some other roles you can recruit volunteers for:

-You can even make the experience more enticing by offering perks like free admission, preferred seating, a food or drink voucher, or free merchandise.
+You can even make the experience more enticing by offering perks such as free admission, preferred seating, a food or drink voucher, or free merchandise.

 5. Seek sponsors

-Between the venue costs, concessions, talent, and merchandise, it can take quite a while to break even on a concert fundraiser.
+Between venue costs, concessions, performers, and merchandise, it can take a considerable amount of time to break even on a concert fundraiser.
 That’s where sponsorships come into play.

-Scout out local businesses that are willing to support the show.
-Sponsors may offer anything from money toward your expenses, donation matches, or food.
+Seek local businesses that are willing to support the show.
+Sponsors may offer anything from financial support toward your expenses to donation matches or food.

-In return, you can promote their business through merchandise or tickets, thank them during the show, and even include them in your marketing.
+In return, you can promote their business through merchandise or tickets, thank them during the show, and even feature them in your marketing materials.

 6. Set ticket prices

-Ticket sales will likely account for the bulk of the money you raise during your concert fundraiser.
+Ticket sales will likely account for the bulk of the funds raised during your concert fundraiser.
 This means you’ll need to set prices that accomplish two goals:

-As you might expect, this could lead to pricey tickets, so you also want to consider how much attendees are willing to pay while accounting for the volunteer help and sponsorships you can acquire.
+To avoid overly expensive tickets, consider how much attendees are willing to pay while accounting for the volunteer help and sponsorships you can secure.
 One way to resolve this problem is by offering different tier options, like general admission and VIP (with low-cost benefits like preferred seating).

 7. Promote your event

-Speaking of marketing, people will only attend your concert if they know about it.
-Ask one or more volunteers to handle event marketing to help spread the word.
+Ask one or more volunteers to handle fundraiser event marketing to help spread the word.
 For example, you can ask volunteers to:

 Supplement your benefit concert fundraiser with RaiseRight

 Now that you know how to organize a benefit concert that won’t break the bank, you’re ready to rock and roll.
 Whether the show is a one-time occurrence or an annual event, we know it’s a big undertaking.
-So, consider adding RaiseRight's gift card and online shopping fundraiser to your strategy for year-round earnings.
+So, consider adding a RaiseRight fundraiser to your strategy for year-round earnings.

-- Buy gift cards or shop online with brands you know and love, such as Amazon and Walmart.
+3. Buy gift cards or shop online with brands you know and love, such as Amazon and Walmart.
+You can also earn by dining at participating restaurants or booking travel.
+You'll receive up to 20% back (sometimes more) for your organization!

 With RaiseRight, your organization can earn money through everyday expenses, such as gas, groceries, or dining out.
 Even better, you can seamlessly incorporate this flexible fundraiser into your benefit concert or other event—whether it's purchasing supplies through RaiseRight or gifting performers or volunteers with gift cards as a token of appreciation.